-Item COLUMN 1 COLUMN 2 COLUMN 3 COLUMN 4 No Environmental and Social Impact Source Mitigation Measures Monitoring Responsibility Stocks of PPEs to be maintained and supplied to workers regularly as needed; and Workers required to wear the appropriate PPEs e.g. helmets, ear plugs, nose masks, vibration pads, hand gloves, etc. The Contractor shall be required to prepare and submit a Community/Occupational Health Management Plan to the SPMU for approval and adoption for the contractor's implementation 9 Gender Based Violence Management implementation Inductions and awareness programmes held for all employees on GBV/SEA issues; GBV/SEA awareness will be extended to Malumfashi Communitiesmembers and local residents; GBV/SEA records at construction site and neighbourhoods to be maintained both for workers and the public; Workers required to report any GBV/SEA issues to the construction management.
-The Contractor shall be required to prepare and submit a Gender Based Violence Management Plan to the SPMU for approval and adoption for the contractor's implementation No. of GBV/SEA awareness workshops held; Level of GBV/SEA awareness of workers & others; No. of reported GBV cases Focal NGO; SPMU-ESO; SLO; SMEnv; SMOH; Malumfashi Communities Leaders; Project Site Committee Labour Influx Establishment and operation of an effective GRM accessible to community members to facilitate early identification of problems and targeted mitigating interventions.
-Provision of information regarding Worker Code of Conduct in local language and inclusion of a cultural sensitization training for workers regarding engagement with local community Sourcing of local workforce against bringing more people, introduction of No of Greivances recorded No of sensitization workshops help for workers on cultural issues.
+Item COLUMN 1 COLUMN 2 COLUMN 3 COLUMN 4 No Environmental and Mitigation Measures Monitoring Responsibility Social Impact , workers regularly as needed; and Workers required to wear the appropriate PPEs e.g. helmets, ear plugs, nose masks, vibration pads, hand gloves, etc. The Contractor shall be required to prepare and submit a Community/Occupational Health Management Plan to the SPMU for approval and adoption for the contractor's implementation 9 Gender Based Violence Management Inductions and awareness programmes held for all employees on GBV/SEA issues; GBV/SEA awareness will be extended to Tudun Wada/Mabera Communitiesmembers and local residents; GBV/SEA records at construction site and neighbourhoods to be maintained both for workers and the public; Workers required to report any GBV/SEA issues to the construction management.
+The Contractor shall be required to prepare and submit a Gender Based Violence Management Plan to the SPMU for approval and adoption for the contractor's implementation No. of GBV/SEA awareness workshops held; Level of GBV/SEA awareness of workers & others; No. of reported GBV cases Focal NGO; SPMU-ESO; SLO; SMEnv; SMOH; Tudun Wada/Mabera Communities Leaders; Project Site Committee Labour Influx Establishment and operation of an effective GRM accessible to community members to facilitate early identification of problems and targeted mitigating interventions.
+Provision of information regarding Worker Code of Conduct in local language and inclusion of a cultural sensitization training for workers regarding engagement with local community Sourcing of local workforce against bringing more people, introduction of sanctions for workers No of Greivances recorded No of sensitization workshops help for workers on cultural issues.
 Tracking and recording the number of project workers recruited for the project within and from outside the project area.
-No of Road safety trainings held for Contractor
+No of Road safety trainings held for workers.
+Contractor